 Update (Jan 2018): VLC for Android now also supports Chromecast.
 It offers a better way to stream local media in Android to Chromecast.
 You may check the guide here.
 It also supports 4K streaming to Chromecast Ultra.

 How to find an Android app to stream local media files to Chromecast?

 There are many Android apps that can stream local media contents to Chromecast.
-In other works, in Google Play store, you can easily find an Android app to stream local media files to Chromecast.
+In other words, in Google Play store, you can easily find an Android app to stream local media files to Chromecast.
 But some work poorly.
 Normally, if the average review score is less than 3, you should avoid that app.

 Google Play store now has a special Chromecast section (as shown below).
 Most Chromecast compatible apps can be found there.
-So, it is very convenient to find apps for your Chromecast, of course including app to stream local media files to Chromecast.
+So, it is very convenient to find apps for your Chromecast, of course including an app to stream local media files to Chromecast.

 You can tap Chromecast as shown below to navigate to the Google cast app page.
 Don’t be confused by the name Google cast, which is essentially Chromecast.